rancher/rancher.github.io/os/running-rancheros/server/install-to-disk/index.md

 #### Installing a Different Version

 By default, `ros install` uses the same installer image version as the ISO it is run from.
 The `-i` option specifies the particular image to install from.
-To keep the ISO as small as possible, the installer image is downloaded from DockerHub and used in System Docekr.
+To keep the ISO as small as possible, the installer image is downloaded from DockerHub and used in System Docker.
 For example for RancherOS v0.5.0 the default installer image would be `rancher/os:v0.5.0`.

 You can use `ros os list` command to find the list of available RancherOS images/versions.